 Orientation and Mobility

 Orientation and Mobility (O&M) is defined as the ability to travel safely and efficiently within one’s environment.
 At CCVI, our Orientation and Mobility Specialists begin working on these travel skills by building good directional/positional concepts (in/out, up/down, left/right, etc), learning body awareness, purposeful movement and basic orientation, and by learning pre-white cane and white cane skills.
 O&M skills are essential for those with visual impairments in order to lead a fulfilling and independent life.
+Our O&M program is supported by the Union Pacific Foundation.

 Braille is an essential component of the Expanded Core Curriculum, which are the additional skills blind and visually impaired children need in order to learn.
 Braille literacy plays the same role for visually impaired students that print literacy plays for sighted students.
 Recent developments in technology have allowed for many literacy materials to be made available through the use of screen readers and audio components.
 While these are helpful tools, listening to something being read is a much different task than actively reading the materials.
 Braille allows blind and visually impaired students to develop the essential skills of reading and writing, thus setting the stage for academic achievement, increased independence, and employment.
 As with many skills, early intervention and direct instruction is vital to ensuring visually impaired students have access to the tools they need in order to reach their highest potential.